 - Operational records of Alberta businesses, corporations and organizations

 - Records and minutes from faith organizations, clubs and community groups

 Some of our notable private text collections include:

 - The records of Anthony Hlynka, who at one time was the only elected representative of Ukrainian descent in the world

 - The diaries of Jack and Gladys Fitzsimmons, chronicling the lives of ordinary Albertans from 1945 until 2000

-The Provincial Archives houses over 1.2 million photographs documenting Alberta's past and moments both big and small in our history and the history of Albertans.
+The Provincial Archives houses over 1,472,741 photographic images documenting Alberta's past and moments both big and small in our history and the history of Albertans.
 Our holdings include the work of early photographers and studios, government departments, newspapers, and amateur photographers depicting events, activities, communities and family members.

 - Private home videos

 - Feature length films

 Please note that it could take up to 90 days to make all requested audiovisual materials accessible.
 The turnaround time will also depend on the amount of media requested and the complexities of the media.